-Note: This review was taken from the May issue of the magazine.
+Note: This review was originally featured in the November 2013 issue of the magazine.

 Our CES coverage concludes with a look at Silverstone's enclosures

 Officially, the 2014 Consumer Electronics Show (CES) concluded last Friday, but for us, the festivities don't come to an end until Silverstone pays us a visit with its latest cases in tow.
 That's our story, anyway -- another explanation why Silverstone had to come to us post CES is because, well, have you ever seen The Hangover?
 Replace the setting with CES and insert Gordon and Jimmy as two of the characters, and you begin to see why we'd prefer to keep those videos under lock and key.

 NZXT's latest computer case, the H440, is a forward looking enclosure that encourages you to retire your optical media.
 That's because it doesn't come with any 5.25-inch drive bays, so if you want to save data to discs or install games and applications the old school way, you'll need an external optical drive to get the task done.
 NZXT made the sacrifice in order to facilitate a cleaner design.

 First cases to feature four-way motherboard mounting options